 Sign up for our award-winning newsletter

 Don’t miss the latest drinks industry news and insights—delivered to your inbox every week.

 Caitlin A. Miller is a New York-based wine writer and the current associate editor for SevenFifty Daily.
 Her work has appeared in Food & Wine, Vinous, and Christie’s International Real Estate Magazine.
-She holds the WSET Level 3 Award in Wines and was the recipient of the 2020 Vinous Young Wine Writer Fellowship.
+She holds the WSET Diploma in Wines and was the recipient of the 2020 Vinous Young Wine Writer Fellowship.